Bob is a trial lawyer with emphasis on consumer financial services litigation.

 Bob is a trial lawyer with an emphasis on consumer financial services litigation.
 Bob has litigated lender liability claims in federal and state court and has litigated novel issues related to the standard of care of financial institutions to third parties, as well as application of the economic loss rule to financial services.
 Bob also has experience litigating the Maryland Mortgage Fraud Protection Act, as well as the numerous federal statutes impacting the financial services industry including the Fair Debt Collection Practices Act, the Real Estate Settlement Procedures Act, the Truth In Lending Act, and state and federal unfair and deceptive practices acts.
 He is a member of both the Litigation and Financial Services Practice Groups.

-In addition, Bob is experienced in litigating a wide array of business competition claims, including shareholder disputes, restrictive covenants, unfair competition claims, trade secret and employment disputes.
+In addition, Bob is experienced in litigating a wide array of business competition claims, including shareholder disputes, restrictive covenants, unfair competition claims, trade secret and employment disputes and insurance coverage disputes.
 He has served as first chair trial counsel in a number of jury and non-jury cases and has extensive experience with many different types of alternative dispute resolution.
 He has briefed and argued motions related to class certification concerning a variety of industries.

 Before joining Gordon Feinblatt, Bob was a Partner in the Litigation Practice Group at Womble Carlyle Sandridge & Rice, LLP and an Associate at DLA Piper US LLP where he engaged in a complex commercial and business litigation practice.
 Bob was a member of a small team of lawyers who represented Majority Leader George J. Mitchell in conducting an investigation into the alleged use of illegal steroids and other performance-enhancing substances in Major League Baseball.
 Bob also represented MCI WorldCom in conducting internal investigations, defending unfair competition claims and obtaining a declination of charges by the U.S. Department of Justice.
 Bob also served as a Law Clerk to the Honorable Lawrence F. Rodowsky in the Court of Appeals of Maryland and as a Special Assistant States Attorney for the Baltimore City States Attorney's Office.